 Day trip to El Chalten from El Calafate

 It’s entirely possible to visit El Chalten as a day trip from El Calafate.
 The mountain town is only 215km from El Calafate and the drive takes about 2 ½ hours.
+You can drive yourself by renting a car, or opt to join an organised tour.

 During the summer months in Patagonia, the days are long and the sun doesn’t set till after 10 pm.
 This gives you plenty of time to drive to El Chalten, hike, and drive back to El Calafate.